 No. Filing a police report does not mean you have to file a car insurance claim.
 However, even if you don’t plan to file a claim, it’s still important to notify your broker of the accident.
 Speak with your broker about the accident and get advice about the claims process.

 Getting into a car accident can be a shock.
-It’s important for you to stay calm, avoid arguing with the other driver, and handle the situation properly.
+You need to stay calm, avoid arguing with the other driver, and handle the situation properly.
 Don't do this :

 Here are some tips for reporting various types of vehicle accidents :

-If you were involved in an accident, you should report it to police as soon as possible.
-If the damage exceeds $2,000 and the vehicle is driveable, you have 24 hours to file a report at your local police station.
+If you were involved in an accident, you should report it to the police as soon as possible.
+If the damage exceeds $5,000 and the vehicle is driveable, you have 24 hours to file a report at your local police station.
 Failure to do so could result in a fine.

 If someone is seriously or fatally injured in a car accident, you must report it immediately.
 Call the police and request emergency services right away.
 Remain at the scene and wait for help to arrive.